Norman L. Friedman: Formation of the ASSJ

 Norman Friedman contributed to the growth and development of the field of the sociology of Jewry.
 In 1950s and 1960s, the field was quite underdeveloped; sociologist Seymour Lipset stated at the time that there were far more Jewish sociologists than "sociologists of Jews".
 One of the key points in the discipline's development was the formation of the a professional organization for sociologists specializing in the sociology of Jewry.
 The idea for the formation of a professional organization for scholars specializing in the sociology of Jewry first surfaced in 1966; the concept was discussed by Friedman and Werner J. Cahnman and at an American Sociological Association (ASA) conference.
 The association was informally launched by Friedman and Bernard Lazerwitz in 1970; the event, titled "The Sociological Study of Jewry" took place at the ASA annual conference.
-Sociologists Solomon Poll, Mervin Verbit and Arnold Dashevsky submitted a motion to establish a formal group; the motion was voted upon and accepted.
+Sociologists Solomon Poll, Mervin Verbit and Arnold Dashefsky submitted a motion to establish a formal group; the motion was voted upon and accepted.
 Friedman served as the organization's secretary.
 The new organization, the Association for the Social Scientific Study of Jewry (ASSJ), formally met for the first time the following year.